iepebouw/Data1/pages/Assignment-3.md

 1. TOC
 {:toc}

-### What Amsterdam will receive from tourist tax if the event lasts a week and you will
+### What Amsterdam will receive from tourist tax if the event lasts a week and you will have 30.000 visitors?
-have 30.000 visitors?
+The municiplity of Amsterdam will receive 30.000 (visitors) * 3 (euro) * 6 (nights) = 540.000 euro

 ### Plot the amount of AirBnB locations per neighbourhood.